braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/linking.md

 {% endtab %}
 {% endtabs %}

-## Step 3: Flutter layer deep link handling and native layer deep link forwarding
+## Step 3: Dart layer deep link handling and native layer deep link forwarding

-The preceeding step is sufficient for enabling your Flutter app to open when a user clicks a deep link.
+The preceding step is sufficient for enabling your Flutter app to open when a user clicks a deep link.
 For handling deep links in more intricate ways, such as navigating to a particular part of the app or calling a function, additional Dart code as well as additional native code may be necessary.
 This is where first-party packages such as `go_router` as well as third-party plugins can be helpful.

 To keep this guide dependency-agnostic, we'll show an example that does not use additional dependencies.
 In this example, we'll handle deep links by presenting an alert modal after the app launches.